mikecjz/N4BiasCorrection-Matlab/README.md

 ## Running N4BiasCorrection in Matlab on USC CARC

-`gcc/11.3.0` is required to run the compuliled mex in matlab.
+`gcc/11.3.0` is required to run the compiled mex in matlab.

 Enviroment variable `LD_PRELOAD` needs to be properly set.